 macOS application

 The BBS engine.
 Runs on your Mac and serves connections over five protocols — Telnet, TelnetS, HTTPS, WebSocket, and SSH.
 Manages users, forums, email, chat channels, file storage, and external programs.
-Comes with a native sysop dashboard for real-time monitoring and administration.
+Comes with a native sysop dashboard for real-time monitoring, geo-IP intelligence, and country/IP blocklists.

 macOS & iOS application